liob/blog-test/content/entries/spearman_correlation_heatmap_with_correlation_coefficient_and_significance_in_r.md

 ### Let's get it on!

-For this statistical analysis I use the [R] statistical computing programming language with some extensions: [ggplot2] is being used for plotting, [Hmisc] to create a correlation matrix, [reshape2] to meld the dataframe as well as [stats] to provide the [mtcars] data set.
+[R], a statistical computing programming language, is being used for the statistical analysis with some additional libraries: [ggplot2] for plotting, [Hmisc] to create a correlation matrix, [reshape2] to meld the dataframe as well as [stats] to provide the [mtcars] data set.

 ```R
 library(ggplot2)